chipguyhere/MqttTemplates/README.md

 # MqttTemplates

-This library for Arduino provides the foundation for creating simple sensor applications that report data to a secure MQTT connection.
-You can edit the examples to use the transport of your choice.
-Most of the heavy lifting is done in included ".hpp" files, to keep the actual example sketches short.
+This library for Arduino provides the foundation for creating simple sensor applications that report data via secure connection to a public MQTT server.
+It's meant for you to edit the examples to use the transport and/or private MQTT server of your choice.

-It's designed in the form of example sketches that securely report "hello world" messages to a public MQTT server already on the Internet (the HiveMQ Public MQTT Broker), meant to be edited to become your sketch that reports your valuable sensor data into your private MQTT server (securely if desired), or to another TCP/UDP/IP network service of your choice.
+What's presented here is a series of example Arduino sketches that securely report "hello world" messages, with a simple counting number (1...2...3...etc.) to a public MQTT server already on the Internet (the HiveMQ Public MQTT Broker), meant to be edited to become your sketch that reports your sensor data, ideally over a secure connection into your private MQTT server using your own self-signed certificate.

 The library provides five example sketches.
 Simply compile and flash, providing WiFi credentials or a wired Ethernet connection.

-* M5Core - for the M5Stack BASIC device that has ESP32 and WiFi.
+* M5Core - for the M5Stack Basic Core device using WiFi.
+This sketch will also run on the basic ESP32 Dev Kit (non-M5Stack).
-* M5Core W5500 - uses Ethernet and assumes you have stacked the M5Core onto an Ethernet module.
+* M5Core W5500 - uses Ethernet and assumes you have stacked the M5Core onto an Ethernet module (W5500 chipset).
 * AtomS3 - for the M5Stack AtomS3 device that has WiFi and an LED as output.
+Will also run on ESP32S3 Dev Kit (non-M5Stack)
 * Atom W5500 - for the M5Stack Atom device, uses Ethernet, assumes you have stacked it onto the AtomPOE base.
 * PoESP32 - for the M5Stack PoESP32 Ethernet device.
+This is sold by M5Stack as a PoE-powered Ethernet-to-UART adapter,
-Flashing this device requires opening it and
-  using a standard ESP32 USB-to-serial programming adapter.
+  but under the hood, it's just a regular ESP32 device that can be reprogrammed.
+It has no USB port, flashing this device requires opening it and using a standard 6-pin ESP32 USB-to-serial programming adapter.
 (You can use Over-The-Air for subsequent updates over Ethernet, so opening the device is only required for the initial programming)

-These examples are designed for M5Stack products containing ESP32, but using M5Stack is not necessary.
-For example, the M5Core example will work on the basic ESP32 dev kit simply by removing the references to the M5Core's built-in LCD screen: set DEMO_ON_LCD_SCREEN to 0, or delete the relevant code, or even leave it in there (the example will still run even if no physical LCD screen is present).
+These examples are designed for M5Stack's ESP32 products, but using M5Stack products is not actually necessary.
+For example, the M5Core example will work on the basic ESP32 dev kit simply by removing the references to the M5Core's built-in LCD screen: set DEMO_ON_LCD_SCREEN to 0, or delete the relevant code, or even leave it in there (the example will still run and produce serial port output, and doesn't care that no physical LCD screen is present).

-Note that to use the LCD screen on M5Core, you'll have to install the TFT_eSPI library (externally), and you will also have to copy one file (tft_setup.h, provided with example) into the TFT_eSPI library folder.
-This file contains the hardware configuration for the M5's LCD hardware.
-The requirement to have you copy a setup file is a design decision by the authors of the TFT_eSPI library.

 # Basic example functionality